havietthang/A-Benchmark-of-Small-Language-Models-for-Local-Text-to-SQL-over-SQLite/README.md

 ---

-## Security and credential note
+## Security notes

-Before committing the notebook, make sure it does not contain:
+Before committing notebooks publicly, check that they do not contain:

-- Hugging Face tokens
+- Hugging Face tokens;
-- API keys
+- API keys;
-- Kaggle credentials
+- Kaggle credentials;
-- Google Drive paths containing private information
+- private Google Drive paths;
-- private Colab secrets
+- temporary local paths that reveal private information.

 Use environment variables or Colab Secrets instead of hard-coded credentials.
+The uploaded main notebook references `HF_TOKEN`, but no literal `hf_...` token string was detected in the inspected notebook.

 ---

 ## Data and code availability statement

-The generated benchmark outputs, including aggregate model-level metrics, repair statistics, analytical-subset results, resource-aware score tables, and figure source data, are available in this repository and/or the linked Kaggle artifact.
-The raw Spider 1.0 dataset and its original SQLite database files are not redistributed in this artifact; users should obtain them from the official Spider release.
-The accompanying benchmark notebook provides the code for prompt construction, schema-context generation, SQL verification, SQLite execution, metric computation, and figure/table generation.
-Model weights are not redistributed; the artifact documents the model identifiers and software versions used in the experiments.
+The benchmark notebooks, generated aggregate metric files, generated figure files, and paper-support artifacts are available in this repository.
+The experiments use the publicly available Spider 1.0 dataset and its original SQLite database files, which are not redistributed as database files in this repository.
+Users should obtain Spider 1.0 from its official release and place the files according to the layout above.
+Model weights are not redistributed; the repository documents the exact model identifiers used in the experiments.

+For a strict generated-data-only public release, the recommended files to keep public are the aggregate result files, ranking files, figures, and notebooks.
+Redact or remove per-example files that include Spider question text or gold SQL unless redistribution rights are confirmed.

 ---

 ## License

-The code in this repository is released under the license specified in `LICENSE`.
+The code license should be specified in `LICENSE` if a license file is added later.

+A common setup is:

+- code/notebooks: MIT License or Apache-2.0;
-Generated benchmark result tables and figures may be released under a separate data license, such as CC BY 4.0, if desired.
+- generated aggregate result tables and figures: CC BY 4.0;
+- third-party datasets and model weights: governed by their original licenses/terms.

 ---

 ## Citation

-If you use this benchmark code or generated results, please cite the paper:
+If you use this benchmark code or generated results, please cite:

 ```bibtex
 @inproceedings{ha2026localtexttosql,